Sebo-the-tramp/Sebo-the-tramp.github.io/content/post/my-way/index.md

 ### My wife
 The person I will be living the most of my time.
 It is very interesting question.
 Definitely I would like her to be very similar to me.
 Match my energy, have a passion for discover new things learn, but more than everything help and give value with ones life.
 It has to be beautiful, not smoker, having a passion for sport and most of all self improvement.

+## I can only add now - 2024
+Reading back at the years from now it's crazy.
+It really shows me how far I have become.
+It shows my character my passion and my grit.
+This moment is a span of time where my grit is a bit loose.
+Everything seems to be with me one day, and the other day seems against me.
+I tend to focus on the negative side rather than what positive I have.
+Reading such thoughts of long ago gave me shiver and I think will help me to go trough now.

+If I would write this in 1 year I think is going to be very difficult as I am a bit pessimistic as of now, and still confused a lot.

+1 Thing for sure is that I want to do an internship at NVIDIA or at some bigtech company and then enroll to a PhD in Zurich hopefully ETH.
+As I write this things I am aware of how much difficult this things are, therefore I want to underline that is mostly the moment, not the lack of security.
+It will change and I hope it will happen.
+I have a plan but I need again a pristine execution.
+Also the startup that we are building "Wellround" I don't know how much I will be able to carry on for as the CEO., that's what I feel I am now anyway.
+But I hope it will be striving and be something helpful to people.
+Exactly today we got vert good feedback from a professional which is big into this field which was really amazing to feel.